How high-growth rehab therapy practices reduce burnout

 Burnout is a systems problem, not a people problem

-High-growth practices don’t accept this as the cost of doing business.
-They intentionally design operations that reduce friction before burnout occurs.
+High-growth practices don’t accept these outcomes as the unavoidable cost of doing business.
+They intentionally design operations using proven frameworks that reduce friction before burnout occurs.
+Data from Gallup’s 2025 report found that global employee engagement fell to 21% in 2024.
+This makes systematic burnout prevention more critical than ever for practice leaders.

 1. They reduce administrative work so documentation stays at work